OpLumina/Keyboard-Anonymizer/README.md

 ## Keystroke Anonymizer

-This is a small vibe coded project used to randomize keystroke frequency.
+This is a small vibe coded python project used to randomize keystroke frequency.